rdavisau/sockets-for-pcl/README.md

 `TcpSocketClient` supports TLS connections (server certificate only).
 Pass `true` to the optional parameter `useTls` on `ConnectAsync` to enable secure communication.

 ### Platform Considerations
- - Xamarin.Mac Unified and MonoMac should work out of the box.
-For Xamarin.Mac Classic projects, after installing sockets-for-pcl you must manually alter the `<HintPath>` entries for `Sockets.Plugin` and `Sockets.Plugin.Abstractions` in your .csproj file, to replace references to `net45` with `Xamarin.Mac.Classic`.
-Without this, code interacting with portions of the `System.Net` namespace not implemented in mono, including methods on some classes required by `CommsInterface`, will fail.
  - On Windows Phone, you will require appropriate permissions in your app manifest.
 Depending on whether you are listening or sending, this could include a combination of `privateNetworkClientServer`, `internetClient` and/or  `internetClientServer` capabilities.
  - On Windows Phone/Store, there are restrictions regarding passing traffic over loopback between separate apps (i.e. no IPC)
  - Binding to specific interfaces is not supported on Windows Phone 8.0 (8.1 is fine).
 All interfaces will be bound, even if a specific `CommsInterface` is provided.